Engee documentation

 file browser 2

-When the system is started for the first time, a new model is created automatically in the Navigation panel.
-The model name by default is newmodel_1.
-The * after the model name indicates that there are unsaved changes.
-Rename the model if necessary and save it to the file browser.
-To do this, right-click on the model name in the navigation bar and select the desired option:
+When the system is started for the first time, a new model is created automatically in the Navigation Bar.
+Default Model name — newmodel_1.
+The * symbol after the model name indicates that there are unsaved changes.
+Rename the model if necessary and save it to a file browser.
+To do this, right-click on the model name in the navigation bar and select the desired option.:

 file browser 5 en

-To rename a file, right-click on the file name and select Rename from the menu that appears.
-Alternatively, you can left-click on the file and then click on the name again to open the edit bar.
+To rename a file, right-click on its name and select Rename in the menu that appears.
+Alternatively, you can left-click on the file and then click on the name again to open the edit line.

-Open the context menu by right-clicking on the file/folder and select the desired action.
-These operations are available for all files and folders in the project:
+Right-click on the file/folder in the context menu and select the desired action.
+These operations are available for all files and folders in the project.:

 file browser 6 en

 To add a file, click file browser 9 in the file browser or manually move the file to the desired project directory with the mouse.
-The file browser highlights the place where the file is added in blue colour.
+The file browser highlights the place where the file was added in blue.
 For example, let’s add an archive from the desktop.

 desktop file browser en

-In addition to archives, you can also move folders: left-click a folder and move it from your computer to the desired project directory.
-The location of the addition is also highlighted in blue:
+In addition to archives, you can also transfer folders: left-click the folder and move it from your computer to the desired project directory.
+The place of addition is also highlighted in blue.:

 desktop file browser x en

-You can download files and folders at once in an archive using the combination Ctrl+ left mouse button or Shift+ left mouse button to select several files and folders to open them in the context menu and download them in an archive.
+You can download files and folders immediately in the archive using a combination Ctrl+left mouse button or Shift+left mouse button to select several files and folders to open them in the context menu and download them in the archive.

 file browser archive hotkey en

-To unzip files, double click on the archive name or select the operation Unpack in the context menu.
+To unzip files, double-click on the archive name or select an operation.
+Unpack in the context menu.

 Working with Git